Jennifer Wexton: Political positions

 Some commentators have called Wexton a moderate Democrat.
 She has emphasized her willingness to compromise and work with both Republicans and Democrats.

+Crime

+On February 9, 2023, Wexton voted to allow the District of Columbia's Revised Criminal Code Act of 2022 to take effect.
+This act was a rewrite and modernization of the criminal code and included reductions in the maximum penalties for burglary, carjacking, and robbery.

 Economy

 In a 2019 town hall event, Wexton described herself as a capitalist.
 In 2020, she supported increasing federal spending on infrastructure improvements and subsidies for the US airline industry, which was hit by decreased travel demand during the coronavirus pandemic.
 She also supports expanding broadband access, particularly in rural areas.

 Guns

 Wexton supports a bill to study the utility of credit card transactions as a warning tool for mass shootings.
 She suggested that "the Second Amendment and gun-violence prevention laws can coexist."

 Health care

 Wexton supports a public option for health care, suggesting that it would provide increased competition in areas with fewer private insurance options.
 She does not support "Medicare for All", a proposal to create a single-payer healthcare system and eliminate private insurance.
 She supports granting the federal government the ability to negotiate prescription drug prices.

 Wexton supports strengthening the Affordable Care Act and opposes the Trump administration's efforts to convince the US Supreme Court to invalidate the law.
 In a 2020 debate, she argued that striking down the ACA would once again allow insurance companies to impose lifetime health care spending limits.